 Often overlooked in interior decor, the color brown isn’t a color that's known to steal the spotlight.
 But is it boring?
 Not at all.
-Brown evokes the color of rich earth and is incredibly deep and relaxing.
+Brown evokes the color of earth and is incredibly deep and relaxing.
 Brown, a mix of colors, is typically considered a warm color, but if it has a green undertone (the dominating tone when colors are blended), it may be cooler.
-The immense depth brown hues carry help create a sense of calm that can make a brown color best for a bedroom.
+The immense depth that brown hues carry helps create a sense of calm that can make a brown color best for a bedroom.
 If you're trying to select a color bedding that goes with brown walls, consider creamy neutrals for a soothing feeling, and depending on the undertone, incorporate other warm or cool shades as accents.

 There is a shade of brown for every preference and decorating theme, whether you love the weathered look of country decor or the sleek and clean contemporary vibe of minimalism.
 But choosing the right shade of brown can be tough.
 Visit any home improvement center and you'll be overwhelmed by a multitude of available brown paint colors.
 However, with all of the options available to you, the right shade is well within reach.

 - Complementary Colors: Blue